galactic2005/PEModUtils/Documentation/apicompatible.md

 ## Usage

-*apicompatible* is a module used to make compatibility easier between different versions of Pysch Engine.
+*apicompatible* is a module used to make compatibility easier between different versions of Psych Engine.

 This module is used for both compatibility with older versions of Psych Engine, alongside newer versions when they come out and this module is updated accordingly.